This year, I’m working on some exciting projects.

 Neptunes Necklace

-A collaboration inspired by the native seaweed Hormosira banksii.
-We've combined my blown glass beads with Jenny’s fused elements to make a series of sculptural wall necklaces that echo the movement of drifting tides.
+A collaboration inspired by our native seaweed, Jenny and I have combined my blown glass beads with her fused elements to craft a series of sculptural wall necklaces that echo the movement of drifting tides.
 A playful dialogue in glass, they reflect connection, materiality, and decades of shared exploration.
+Purple Drift, from this body of work, is currently on show as part of Connection at Kumeū Arts, June 2025.

 Exhibition | Isla Osborne